Showing posts with label debian. Show all posts

 and 8 GB for swap.

-I use DVD net install amd64 Debian 12.0 for installation.
+I use DVD net install amd64 Debian 12.0 for installation without internet.

 After finish and restarting, login and connect your ethernet cable into HP 15-AF109AX.